 It will also give your child time to experience new feelings such as frustration, anticipation, trust, joy and many more.
 Play allows your child the time and space to learn skills such as self-discipline , cooperation and the ability to form positive relationships with adults and children.
 Play that supports the development of these skills can include role play, games and books.

 Spending time playing with your child will also help them to learn social and emotional skills as you model to them how to take turns, practice patience and encourage them to try new experiences.

 Sensory Development – Senses (vision, hearing, touch, taste, smell)

 Children acquire new skills through their senses.
 It is our senses that allow us to understand the world around us.
-All types of sensory play are really important to support our brains development and using the senses can develop healthy neurological connections in the brain and enhances functions such as memory.
+All types of sensory play are really important to support our brain's development and using the senses can develop healthy neurological connections in the brain and enhance functions such as memory.

 Sensory play encourages your child to explore all the other areas of learning we have already discussed, with the added benefit of being very calming and therapeutic for most children.
 Sensory play can include anything that stimulates the five senses.

 For example; Touch could be making mud pies, smell could be using herbs and water as paint, sight could be making patterns out of leaves, hearing could be moving your body to music and taste could be trying some new and unusual fruits and veg.

 - The proprioceptive system

 The vestibular system is known as our balance centre and it is able to receive information about our body's movements.
 The development of this system is a lot to do with the development of our inner ear and therefore can be stimulated by changes in the position of our head.
 It is responsible for our balance, posture and movement sensations.